katsaii/catspeak-lang/CONTRIBUTING.md

 If you want to test the project on another version, call either the `./copy-project.bat` or `./copy-project.sh` command.
-This will duplicate the `src-lts` directory onto the `./bin` folder, allowing you to make destructive changes to the source code without the GameMaker IDE freaking out and modifying all of the project `.yy` and `.yyp` files.
+This will duplicate the `compiler-gml` directory onto the `./bin` folder, allowing you to make destructive changes to the source code without the GameMaker IDE freaking out and modifying all of the project `.yy` and `.yyp` files.